hnjaman/query/notes.md

 ## DI
-Constructor injection (the good) -> for mandatory feild Setter injection (the ugly) 		-> for optional feild Field injection (the bad)	-> head to use outside of spring container
+Constructor injection (the good) -> for mandatory feild Setter injection (the ugly) 		-> for optional feild, Setter Injection Make Testing Easy Field injection (the bad)	-> head to use outside of spring container, Field Injection, a Unit Test Dies

 @Configuration -> indicates that the class can be used by the Spring IoC container
 				  as a source of bean definitions.